Why GTA 6 Can’t Fix the Gaming Industry’s Problems

 Smaller studios with tighter budgets often create more innovative games anyway.
 They take risks that the big publishers can’t afford.
 Maybe the industry needs to shrink back to a healthier size rather than chasing endless growth.
 Because right now, the current trajectory feels like it’s heading toward a cliff.

-One thought on “Why GTA 6 Can’t Fix the Gaming Industry’s Problems
+5 thoughts on “Why GTA 6 Can’t Fix the Gaming Industry’s Problems

 Leave a Reply